Mixed U.S. inflation signals leave investors adrift

 Investors are rewarding companies that can keep up with inflation and punishing those that cannot.

-So far this year, companies with high operating leverage, typically meaning they can generate additional profits with relatively small increases in their costs, have returned 13 percent, including dividends, according to Goldman Sachs Group Inc (GS.N) data.
+So far this year, companies with high operating leverage, typically meaning they can generate additional profits with relatively small increases in their costs, have returned 13 percent, including dividends, according to Goldman Sachs Group Inc data.

 By comparison the S&P 500 has returned about 0.9 percent.